Hetarth02/laraquest/README.md

 Now, in your `.env` locate and change the

 `DB_DATABASE=laravel` to `DB_DATABASE=YOUR_DATABASE_NAME`
-> Note - Write name of your DB which you created in XAMPP
+> Note - Write name of your DB which you created in `localhost/phpmyadmin`

 After saving your changes, in your command prompt run the following commands to start the poject on your local server,